The Five Factor Formula Has Been Repeated Over and Over Again

 -His destiny after graduation- continuing education and/or job is unknown.

 Therapists spend their time taking people back to their childhood to rectify past feelings and behaviors.
-Yet, the majority of the public do not connect shooters with early childhood deficiencies.
+Yet, the majority of the public do not connect shooters with early childhood deficiencies magnified by prescription drugs.
 Without an affectionate and nurturing family, it will not be possible to reverse or eliminate the escalating domestic and social violence that is destroying the very fabric of our democratic society.
-We must organize reform necessary that would give equal value to the American Family with the American Corporation.
+We must organize reform necessary that would give equal value to the American Family.
+The Sandy Hook Promise and the Love and Logic programs are the stepping stones towards this end.

 Therefore, we must conclude, the longer a child is exposed to the love, caring and physical stimulation of the mother, the more intelligent, social and able to respond or respond-ability to life’s challenges it will be.
 Let us learn from our European friends the impact to our culture, economy and environment infant-mother bonding with physical touch, exposure and movement to significant other is critical to healthy human beings for tomorrow.